 Several pages also have flaps that extend the picture beyond the margins of the book.
 In the case of Xenoposeidon, this reveals an alternate view of the animal, switching between its “life appearance” and an “X-ray image” of its skeleton.
 Both images show the approximate location of the one known bone of this animal, which adds a fun interactive element to the image.

 Though somewhat “low resolution” by virtue of its format, I’m impressed with how well some of these prehistoric creatures are reconstructed.
 A few fumbles knock the whole experience down a few points for me, however.
 While several well-feathered dinosaurs appear like Microraptor, Jinfengopteryx, and Fruitadens, the larger dromaeosaurs (raptors) are sorely under-feathered.
-Sadly, despite have perhaps to crispest, best defined features in the book, the Iguanodon also suffers from the most out-of-date reconstruction, with an appearance out of another era of paleoart entirely, such as the illustrations of Neave Parker.
+Sadly, despite having perhaps the crispest, best defined features in the book, the Iguanodon also suffers from the most out-of-date reconstruction, stuck with an appearance right out of another era of paleoart entirely, such as the illustrations of Neave Parker.